 Tenured faculty shall be evaluated in two (2) classes in one (1) semester each year.
-If the faculty member does not teach two (2) classes in any semester of the year, then he or she shall be evaluated in one (1) class in two (2) different semesters.
+If the faculty member does not teach two (2) classes in any semester of the year, then he or she shall be evaluated in all classes taught in the year.

-Part-time temporary faculty are usually hired to teach routine lower-division math courses, and will usually be evaluated solely on quality of instruction.
-Although not normally required of part-time faculty, a temporary faculty member's professional activity and contributions to the department and University may be taken into consideration when appropriate.
+Temporary faculty are usually hired to teach routine lower-division math courses, and will usually be evaluated solely on the basis of educational performance, which includes instructional performance and currency in their field(s).
+Although not normally required of temporary faculty, a temporary faculty member's professional activity and contributions to the department and University may be taken into consideration when appropriate.

 - Student opinion surveys conducted in every class taught by the temporary faculty member.

-- Observation by a full-t1me faculty member of at least one (I) class taught by the temporary faculty member during each review cycle.
+Classroom observation report by a tenured or probationary faculty member of at least one (1) class taught by the temporary faculty member during each review cycle.
 (The rules governing the initiation of a class observation and the criteria to be used in evaluating the instruction of the class shall be the same as those described in Section 10, "Policies and Criteria Governing Retention, Tenure, and Promotion.")

 - The syllabi and tests used in all classes taught by the temporary faculty member, as well as a graded final exam from a recent class.
 Syllabi must follow the guidelines laid out in the Faculty Handbook, tests must be appropriate for the course being taught, and grading must be accurate, consistent, and fair.
 (Upon appointment, and periodically thereafter, the chair shall inform temporary faculty of the need to keep a supplemental file of these materials.)

-- Signed letters written by students in the tempora1y faculty member's classes.
+- Signed letters written by students in the temporary faculty member's classes.

-- For temporary faculty who are "lab instructors" (those teaching "P" sections of math courses), written reports by the lab coordinator or department chair on the performance of the instructor in these classes.
+- For temporary faculty who taught support components (e.g.,activities, labs) or associated support courses (e.g., Calculus workshops), written reports by the course coordinator or department chair on the performance of the instructor in these classes.